The Panorama Factory photo stitching

 picCOLOR was created by Dr. Reinert H. G. Müller of the FIBUS Institute.
 This isn't Photoshop; picCOLOR's image analysis capabilities can be used for scientific applications like particle flow analysis.
 Dr. Müller has supplied us with new revisions of his program for some time now, all the while optimizing picCOLOR for new advances in CPU technology, including SSE extensions, multiple cores, and Hyper-Threading.
 Many of its individual functions are multithreaded.

 At our request, Dr. Müller graciously agreed to re-tool his picCOLOR benchmark to incorporate some real-world usage scenarios.
-Thus, we now have four tests that employ picCOLOR for image analysis.
-We've summarized the results of those tests below, alongside the results from picCOLOR's synthetic tests of image processing functions.
+As a result, we now have four tests that employ picCOLOR for image analysis: particle image velocimetry, real-time object tracking, a bar-code search, and label recognition and rotation.
+For the sake of brevity, we've included a single overall score for those real-world tests.